Bollywood rediscovered heroes in 2011

 MUMBAI Bollywood struck gold in 2011, revving up lacklustre box offices in India with help from its leading men who wooed audiences back to cinemas after a dismal 2010.

-Domestic revenues hit 19.25 billion rupees (232.7 million pounds) this year, up from 14.5 billion rupees in 2010, and an unprecedented four films crossed the billion rupee milestone.
+Domestic revenues hit 19.25 billion rupees ($363.2 million) this year, up from 14.5 billion rupees in 2010, and an unprecedented four films crossed the billion rupee milestone.
 Two of those blockbusters starred actor Salman Khan.

 The solid performance contrasted sharply to the previous year when there were hardly any hits.